Which place is cheaper, Juneau or Berkeley?

 It's quite cold in Juneau in the winter.
 In the winter, Berkeley is much warmer than Juneau.
-Typically, the winter temperatures in Berkeley in January are around 50°F (10°C), and Juneau is about 24°F (-4°C).
+Typically, the winter temperatures in Berkeley in January average around 50°F (10°C), and Juneau averages at about 24°F (-4°C).

 Juneau receives a lot of rain in the winter.
 In January, Berkeley usually receives less rain than Juneau.
 Berkeley gets 3.8 inches (96 mm) of rain, while Juneau receives 4.6 inches (116 mm) of rain each month for the winter.

 The spring brings many poeple to Berkeley as well as Juneau.

 Be prepared for some very cold days in Juneau.
 In April, Berkeley is generally much warmer than Juneau.
 Daily temperatures in Berkeley average around 58°F (14°C), and Juneau fluctuates around 40°F (4°C).

 Berkeley usually gets less rain in April than Juneau.
 Berkeley gets 1.2 inches (31 mm) of rain, while Juneau receives 2.7 inches (68 mm) of rain this time of the year.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|